-Trier University offers several Master degree programs which are completely taught in English.
+Trier University offers several master's courses taught entirely in English.

 In the first semester of this multidisciplinary programme, propaedeutics courses make sure that students coming from different study backgrounds will be able to successfully follow the programme.
 State-of-the-art e-learning concepts (e.g. flipped classrooms, electronic tutorials, etc.) engage students and offer additional flexibility regarding learning periods.
 A small research project is a compulsory part of the programme.
 During this project, students will apply their acquired knowledge to real world problems and learn to approach these problems with scientific methods.
 The project also serves to strengthen the students' soft skills.